-In the intermediate course, we use these videos as a first step, mainly to ensure you can read rhythm.
-We mainly study actual songs strumming patterns and learn about rhythm when playing melodies.
+In the intermediate course, we use these videos as a first step to ensure you can read rhythms.
+Following this, we mainly study actual songs strumming patterns to learn more about rhythm.

 The first fifteen exercises are identical to the exercises you practised in beginner rhythmical exercises.
 Now, we add more chords.

-In the video below, the chords played are G and C, but why stop there?
-Try the same exercise but change the chords to D and A instead, does it feel different?
+The chords played are G and C, but why stop there?
+Try the same exercise but change the chords to, for example, D and A.